cjprybol/reproducibility-via-singularity/README.md

 ```bash
 vagrant up && vagrant ssh
 ```
-You are now a linux user with root/sudo/admin privileges
+You are now a linux user with sudo/root privileges!

-# Start here if linux user with root/sudo/admin privileges
+# Start here if linux user with sudo/root privileges

 Here we will install Singularity starting from an Ubuntu 14.04 LTS "Trusty" 64-bit base installation
 ```bash